Ty Cranston

-Ty Cranston (born June 17, 1994) is a professional Canadian football defensive back for the Ottawa Redblacks of the Canadian Football League (CFL).
+Ty Cranston (born June 17, 1994) is a Canadian professional football defensive back.

-Amateur career
+University career

 Cranston played U Sports football for the Ottawa Gee-Gees from 2013 to 2017.
 He played in 30 regular season games with the team where he had 129 defensive tackles.

 Professional career

 Montreal Alouettes

-Cranston was drafted in the seventh round, 56th overall, by the Montreal Alouettes in the 2017 CFL Draft and signed with the team on May 19, 2017.
+Cranston was drafted in the seventh round, 56th overall, by the Montreal Alouettes in the 2017 CFL draft and signed with the team on May 19, 2017.
 He attended training camp with the team that year, but returned to the Gee-Gees to finished his U Sports eligibility.
 Following the end of the 2017 U Sports football season, Cranston re-signed with the Alouettes to a three-year contract on March 14, 2018.

 Cranston began the 2018 Montreal Alouettes season on the suspended list before moving to the practice roster.
-He then made his regular season professional debut on September 30, 2018 against the Saskatchewan Roughriders where he had one special teams tackle.
+He then made his regular season professional debut on September 30, 2018, against the Saskatchewan Roughriders where he had one special teams tackle.
 He played in the rest of the team's games that year and finished with three special teams tackles in five regular season games.

 In 2019, Cranston made the team's opening day roster where he recorded his first defensive tackle against the Edmonton Eskimos on June 14, 2019.
 He played in 16 regular season games in 2019 where he had nine defensive tackles and 13 special teams tackles.
-He also started two games at safety, including his first career start on June 28, 2019 against the Hamilton Tiger-Cats.
+He also started two games at safety, including his first career start on June 28, 2019, against the Hamilton Tiger-Cats.
 However, he was injured near the end of the season and sat out the last game of the year as well as the team's East Semi-Final playoff game.

 Due to the cancellation of the 2020 CFL season caused by the COVID-19 pandemic in Canada, Cranston did not play that year.
 As a pending free agent, he re-signed with the Alouettes on December 15, 2020.
 He entered the 2021 season as the team's starting safety and recorded a career-high six defensive tackles in the team's opening game against the Edmonton Elks.
 He became a free agent upon the expiry of his contract on February 8, 2022.